-ArtSound FM is an independent, creative, professional media organisation supporting development of local arts and music
+ArtSound FM is an independent, creative, professional media organisation supporting the development of local arts and music.

 ArtSound is incorporated under the Incorporated Associations Act 1991 and is also registered with the ACNC: the Australian Charities and Not-for-profits Commission.
 We are licenced to broadcast by the Australian Communications and Media Authority (ACMA) and are a member of the Australian Fine Music Network and the Community Broadcasting Association of Australia.

 The station is managed by a Board of Management, elected by the membership.
 The members of the Board — 6-10 people — bring a variety of skills expertise and experience to the organisation.

 The current membership of the Board (see biographies, below) is: